Borderline women, and men who love them.

 read, due to time constraints.
 Please be clear/concise, and expect

-a straight answer within fourteen days.
+a straight answer within four to six weeks.

 Shari and Get Session Details